 Plus, you can always generate invoices on Instamojo, since we go beyond just giving you a place to collect payments.
 You can allow your clients to pay you using Instamojo via multiple online payment modes too.

 Still, wondering how to choose your perfect payment gateway for freelancers?
-Check our guide for how to choose a payment gateway for freelancers blog.
+Check our guide for choosing a payment gateway for freelancers.

-Speaking of trusted payment gateway and freelancing – did you know about Annada Menon?
-An artist who turned to the Gig economy to grow her career with her one true passion – art.
+Annada Menon is an artist who turned to the gig economy to grow her career with her one true passion – art.

 Annada uses Instamojo to collect payments and ship her orders using mojoXpress eCommerce shipping, but she also has a brilliant online presence.